Child killed by gunfire in clashes in Egypt's Suez city

-CAIRO (Reuters) - A 10-year-old boy was shot dead on Friday near the scene of clashes between supporters and opponents of deposed Islamist president Mohamed Mursi in Egypt’s northern city of Suez, security and medical sources said.
+CAIRO (Reuters) - A 10-year-old boy shot dead on Friday near clashes between supporters and opponents of deposed Islamist president Mohamed Mursi in Egypt’s northern city of Suez, security and medical sources said.

-In Cairo, a 21-year-old man died after being shot in the chest during clashes between pro- and anti-Mursi protesters, and across the country another 14 people were injured in confrontations, the head of the ambulance authority told the state newspaper al-Ahram.

-Mursi’s supporters have staged frequent protests across Egypt, many of them after Friday prayers, since the army deposed him on July 3 in response to mass protests against his rule.
-They have arrested most of the top leaders of his Muslim Brotherhood, accusing them of fomenting violence or terrorism.
+Mursi’s supporters have staged frequent protests across Egypt, many of them after Friday prayers, since the army deposed him on July 3 in response to mass protests against his rule, and arrested most of the top leaders of his Muslim Brotherhood.

-In a statement, the Interior Ministry accused the Brotherhood on Friday of trying to prolong instability in Egypt, and said security forces were doing their best to protect property and maintain security.

-The Brotherhood says it is opposed to violence, and that such allegations are a pretext for its suppression.

-In the central Awel-el-soor neighborhood of Suez, around 500 supporters of Mursi gathered and chanted slogans against the army and police.
+On Friday, around 500 supporters of Mursi gathered in the central Awel-el-soor neighborhood of Suez and chanted slogans against the army and police.
 Clashes broke out with opponents of Mursi and rocks were thrown and shots exchanged, witnesses said.

-The boy, Samir El-Gamal, was hit by a stray bullet in the back of the head while walking with his mother near the clashes, the sources said.
-His mother was unharmed, but the boy died on the spot.
+The child, Samir El-Gamal, was hit by a bullet in the back of the head, the sources said, while walking with his mother near the clashes.
+His mother was unharmed, but the boy died on the spot, they said.

 Members of Mursi’s Muslim Brotherhood accused the security forces of using live rounds to disperse their protest, residents of Suez said.
 Police said the bullets had come from the opponents of the protesters, not from security forces.